Anashel-RPG/anashel-utils/README.md

 ## 🚀 Future Updates

 I plan to upload all the utilities I've coded to assist in my training of RPG v6, including image auto-captioning and style transfer to diversify and enrich datasets.
-In the meantime, feel free to join my Discord community for updates and discussions: [https://discord.gg/byecho](https://discord.gg/byecho).
+In the meantime, feel free to join my Discord community for updates and discussions: [Join my Discord](https://discord.gg/byecho).

+You can also download my LoRA: [RPG v6 for Flux1 on CivitAI](https://civitai.com/models/647159/rpg-v6-flux-1).

+#### - 33 -  ####